-With our Google Shopping Feed Management Plan, you will get a feed, optimized and ready for you to run your own Google Shopping Ads.
+With our Google Shopping Feed Management Plan, you will get a Google Shopping feed, optimized and ready for you to run your own Google Shopping Ads.
 You’ll also get our help with Google Merchant Center disapprovals.
 In other words, we help get your products showing in Google.

 If your products are missing GTINs we can help with a supplemental feed.
 We also help solve other Google policy issues like shipping rate tables and more.

-We do all the heavy lifting so you can focus on Google Shopping ad management, bids, budgets and strategy.
+We do all the heavy lifting so you can focus on Google Shopping Ads management, bids, budgets and strategy.